 The use of an adjuvant is of importance in a pandemic situation where there is significant demand for a vaccine, since it may allow more doses to be produced from less ingredients and therefore enable manufacturing at scale.

 We believe more than one vaccine will be needed and we’re hoping that there will be several successful vaccines developed with our adjuvant technology.
-Three of these collaborative projects have clinical trials underway.

 How can plant based vaccines technology help fight COVID-19?